 That changed when Larkin met Susan Brewer, a retired saleswoman on a mission to change the life of a young adult aging out of the foster care system.

 Brewer had trained with the local nonprofit ProKids to become a court-appointed special advocate, or CASA, for a foster child.
 But she was living in two different cities at the time and realized she wouldn’t be able to take on that role.

 Instead, Brewer, an alumna of Chi Omega, convinced the sorority to fund her efforts to mentor Larkin.

 Their relationship blossomed into Mentor Me , a program founded by Brewer and Jody Canupp to match young adults aging out of foster care with mentors to help them navigate the choppy waters of self-sufficiency.
+The idea was that few young adults are ready at age 18 – when most leave Ohio's child welfare system – to become independent without the steady presence of someone who cares about them and their future.
 Mentor Me became a service of Cincinnati Works , the downtown-based nonprofit, in 2013.
 Brewer serves as Mentor Me’s coordinator, and Canupp, who also owns Hamilton-based Jojo’s Cupcakes and More, is team supervisor.
 Both work as volunteers.

 “We connect them with any resource they need, and we act as a Band-Aid if there is no resource,” Canupp said.
 “The funds are allocated based on need."

 Being part of Cincinnati Works has made the program more successful at connecting the young adults it serves with good, stable jobs they can keep, Brewer added.
 The nonprofit call center Education At Work is among the employers that have hired Mentor Me participants.